Punky Reggae Party

+The song was referred to in the Sublime song "Garden Grove" and the Robyn Hitchcock song "Antwoman".
+Adrian Sherwood of On-U Sound records has used the song title to define a zeitgeist at the end of the 1970s in England, saying of the period, "The Punky Reggae Party was full on.
+We thought we could change everything".

 Cover versions

 In 2001, French punk band Burning Heads covered the song.
 It appeared on It's a Frenchy Ska Reggae Party Vol. 3 compilation.

 In 2012, an American reggae band, Island Head, covered the song and named their debut album "Punky Reggae Party".
 Island Head musicians include Jamaican guitarist Mikey "Mao" Chung who is known for being part of the Peter Tosh band, and Andy Bassford, known for playing with Dennis Brown and Toots and the Maytals.
 Island Head's bandleader/producer Billy Messinetti played drums and percussion, David Frank of the band the System played all of the keyboards, trumpet player Don Harris is co-producer, Timmy Cappello played saxophone and Neil Jason (Brecker Brothers Band) played bass.

+Katchafire's cover version appeared on the 2016 compilation, Stir It Up: Aotearoa's Tribute to Bob Marley.